wgross/json-fs/README.md

 PS> cd json:\
 ```

 A json drive only knows container nodes (directories).
-All JSON objects are shown as containers, all properties having a non-scalar value type are shown as child containers.
-All properties having a scalar value type (int, string etc) are show as properties of the file system item.
+All JSON objects are shown as containers, all JSON properties having a non-scalar value type are shown as child containers.
+All JSON properties having a scalar value type (number, string etc) are shown as PowerShell properties of the file system item.

-For arrays a similar semantic is applied: if the first value of an array is a scalar value the whole array is shows as a property.
-If the first item of the array is an object type the array is show as a child container having children with names `"0","1",..`.
+For arrays a similar semantic is applied: if the first value of an array is a scalar value the whole array is shows as property value.
+If the first item of the array is an object type the array is show as a collection of child containers having names `"0","1",..`.

 A JSON object like this: